 The optimized scenario requires full demand/term classification, multi-vault policy, and stablecoin issuer reward program enrollment.
 It is achievable in production, but it takes longer to implement and requires more regulatory groundwork in most jurisdictions.

-Yield distribution: neobank P&L vs. customer pass-through
+How does yield distribution: neobank p&l vs. customer pass-through work?

 Once the yield is earned, the neobank must decide how to distribute it.
 This is simultaneously a regulatory question and a competitive one.